 Tube Feeding - Puppies or KittensAlthough tube feeding is not preferred, it may be necessary if a baby is too weak to nurse.
+Here are some tips when it comes to tube feeding puppies and kittens.

 - The feeding tube should be bigger than you think they can swallow as a tiny tube can fold up in the lung.